prathamesh-sonpatki/golang-challenge/_posts/2015-04-18-go-challenge3.md

 * [Go in Action](http://www.manning.com/ketelsen/) - Use discount code: **cftw15go**
 * [Go in Practice](http://www.manning.com/butcher/) - Use discount code: **cftw15go**

-Also, anyone can a get 25% off on the price (valid till 31st March 2015) of the following print and / or eBooks from [Packt Publishing](https://www.packtpub.com/):
+Also, anyone can a get 25% off on the price (valid till 31st May 2015) of the following print and / or eBooks from [Packt Publishing](https://www.packtpub.com/):

 * [Building Your First Application with Go-Video](https://www.packtpub.com/application-development/building-your-first-application-go-video) - Use discount code: **byfag25**
 * [Mastering Concurrency in Go](https://www.packtpub.com/application-development/mastering-concurrency-go) - Use discount code: **giccm25**